liatrio/autogov-workflows/README.md

     contents: write
 ```

-###### Using Lower Permissions: Image Digest Differences

-The digest of an exported image tarball will always differ from the digest of the pushed image in the registry.
+Note: the digest of an exported image tarball (`docker save`, uncompressed) will always differ from the digest of the pushed (compressed) registry image due to compression, per-layer digesting, and manifest metadata differences.
+To compare, match the individual layer digests rather than the overall image digest.

-This happens because:

-- Compression Differences: The image tarball generated by docker save is uncompressed, while the images pushed to registries are typically compressed (e.g., with gzip).
-The compression changes the contents and results in different digests.
-- Layer Digests: Docker calculates the digest of each layer independently, and any difference in how layers are packaged or compressed (as with a tarball vs. pushed layers) will result in different final digests.
-- Metadata: There can be slight differences in the metadata, such as timestamps and other details, that are included in the image manifest when pushing to a registry versus what's exported in the tarball.

-So, while you can work towards making the image as reproducible as possible, the differences in how Docker handles the compression and layers when saving versus pushing mean that the digests will almost always be different.
-An additional step could be to compare the individual layer digests instead of the overall image digest, as they will likely match across both the tarball and the pushed image.

 ### L2: Ensure a Trusted Build Environment

-To achieve [SLSA Build Level 2](https://slsa.dev/spec/v1.0/levels#build-l2-hosted-build-platform), builds must "run on a hosted platform that generates and signs the provenance," otherwise known as a "trusted build platform."
+To achieve [SLSA Build Level 2](https://slsa.dev/spec/v1.0/levels#build-l2-hosted-build-platform), builds must run on a hosted platform that generates and signs the provenance.
+Self-hosted runners [can be maliciously modified](https://docs.github.com/en/enterprise-cloud@latest/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security) by their host.
+Because a self-hosted runner can be labeled `ubuntu-latest`, the label alone is not enough — so we check the [runner context's](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/accessing-contextual-information-about-workflow-runs#runner-context) `runner.environment`, which is `github-hosted` for GitHub-hosted runners and `self-hosted` otherwise, and fail closed:

-#### Checking for Self-hosted Runners

-Self-hosted runners [can be maliciously modified](https://docs.github.com/en/enterprise-cloud@latest/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security) by their host, but GitHub can provide safe GitHub-hosted runners to help protect the integrity of the build.

-The `rw-<permissions_path>-attest-<build-type>.yaml` runs the respective repository's composite action (e.g. `./github/actions build-<blob_or_image>`) with a runner-label that you may supply as input.
-However, if a user has a [self-hosted runner labeled "ubuntu-latest"](https://github.com/slsa-framework/slsa-github-generator/issues/1868#issuecomment-1979426130) or GitHub-hosted default runner labels, then GitHub Actions may still queue the job on their self-hosted runners.

-#### Verifying GitHub-Hosted Runners

-We employ a variety of methods to check if the build, signing, and verifying steps are not occurring on a self-hosted runner, but there is also the `--deny-self-hosted-runners` option that can be used in conjunction with the `gh attestation verify` command mentioned above.

-Below, we rely on the [runner's context](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/accessing-contextual-information-about-workflow-runs#runner-context), which contains a variety of data about the runner executing the current job.
-Specifically, we check `runner.environment` which, as per GitHub, represents "the environment of the runner executing the job.
-Possible values are: `github-hosted` for GitHub-hosted runners provided by GitHub, and `self-hosted` for self-hosted runners configured by the repository owner."

-Using the following check, a user can be sure that their pipeline is executing on a `github-hosted` runner:

 ```yaml
 - name: Fail if Runner is self-hosted